 Laurie Townshend

 A survey of my body of work: published essays, short films, street, documentary and birth photography, reveals a clear focus: the lives of Black women and the transformative power of their labour and love.

 It’s been my ongoing mission to address the film industry’s glaring negation/mischaracterization of Black women despite their vital role in the preservation of culture, family and justice.
-Mothering in the Movement - my debut feature film, strives to right this historic wrong by focusing my lens on Black women and the expansive (never marginalized) grandeur of their lives.
+My work strives to right this historic wrong by focusing my lens on Black women and the expansive (never marginalized) grandeur of our lives.

+Laurie Townshend